KRTP Projects

 Province-wide Survey of Miticide Resistance

-Collecting samples for an NBDC 2025 project surveilling prevalence of miticide resistance
+Collecting varroa samples for an NBDC 2026 project surveilling prevalence genetic mutations associated to miticide resistance in our mite populations.
+(Click image for more details.)

 Purpose